ThKrypt/QualCoder/10-Code-by-case.md

 ## Useful for coding qualitative survey responses, where each row in a survey is a respondants data and free text responses.

 The code by case function will be useful when importing a survey and one or more of the survey columns is designated 'qualitative'.
-The qualitative data are converted into a single text entry on import.
-Sections of this text are assigned to the relevant case (relevant survey row) and can then be coded for each case (survey row entry).
+The qualitative data frm all the respodants answers are converted into a single text entry on import.
+Sections of this text are assigned to the relevant case (relevant survey row) and can then be coded for each case.

 ## There is reduced functionality in code by case